Flight Crew SOP

 1. Stalls, Overspeeds, Violations:

-• MSFS2020/2024 users: note that using “Active Pause” registers as a stall; avoid using this feature during flight recording.
+• note that using “Active Pause” registers as a stall; avoid using this feature during flight recording.

 Fuel Guidelines: